-HANGING FIG Ficus pendens Corner (1960) SECTION: KALOSYCE
+PENDANT FIG Ficus pendens Corner (1960) SECTION: RHIZOCLADUS

-Latin: Hanging – referring to the floppy (hanging) fruiting branches.
+Latin: Hanging – referring to the floppy (pendant=hanging) fruiting branches.

-A root climbing liana very similar to Ficus villosa and equally hairy in all parts.
+A root climbing liana very similar to Ficus recurva and equally hairy apart from the upperside of the leaf which is shiny and glabrous i.e. without hairs.

 Similar species: F villosa.